ibm-cloud-docs/appid/ts_saml.md

 ### How do I capture my SAML authentication request and response?
 {: #ts-saml-capture}

 There are several options for browser plug-ins such as [Firefox](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/) and [Chrome](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) that can be used to capture your SAML requests and responses.
 Don't want to use a plug-in?
 No problem.
-Atlassian provides a instructions for a more [manual extraction approach](https://confluence.atlassian.com/jirakb/how-to-view-a-saml-responses-in-your-browser-for-troubleshooting-872129244.html).
+Atlassian provides instructions for a more [manual extraction approach](https://confluence.atlassian.com/jirakb/how-to-view-a-saml-responses-in-your-browser-for-troubleshooting-872129244.html).

 ### I don't understand the messages!
 How can I decode them?